Gettysburg (game): History

 In 1961, the game was re-released, redone to use a hex grid, which also appeared in other Avalon Hill games released that year.
 This proved a popular mechanism for regulating movement, with it being a staple of wargame design ever since, but Avalon Hill returned to a square grid (albeit with more normal movement rules) for the 1964 edition of the game.

 In addition in 1961, Avalon Hill also marketed a special low-price edition with an unmounted map and a "Battlefield Edition" sticker on the cover that was only sold in the town of Gettysburg and at the battlefield gift shop.

 The hex grid returned for the 1977 redesign of the game, which also introduced multiple counters for each unit and expanded rules of unit formation.
 The rules additions were an attempt to simulate unit movement in columns and the delay and difficulty of changing formation into a line of battle.
 Separate counters represented flanks, which could be turned to join adjacent units' flanks or turned back to defend against expected assault.
 Although the grid was retained for the 1988 redesign, the multiple counters per unit and overly complex unit formation rules were discarded, and this last iteration of the game bore a stronger resemblance to the 1961 version, save for the full color illustrated board of the 1977 edition.
 A new edition for the 125th anniversary of the battle was published in 1988.

 A sister game, Chancellorsville, used the same game mechanics.

-These works are in the public domain because they were published in the United States before 1978 and although there was a copyright notice, the copyright was not renewed.